nawabahmadreshi/documentation/pages/features/smart-banner.md

 });
 {% endhighlight %}

+{% caution %}
+If you would like to view analytics related to Smart Banner clicks then please do not override the channel.
+It is set to "app banner" by default.
+You will see analytics related to Smart Banner clicks in Dashboard > Summary via the "app banner" label in the channel dropdown.

+If this channel is set to something different, then our analytics service will not know whether clicks came from the Smart Banner or some other source.
+{% endcaution %}

 ## Styling the banner using custom CSS

 You can customize elements of the Smart Banner's appearance with the `customCSS` property.